 - Sesame seeds, for garnish

 - In a small saucepan over medium heat, mix sesame oil, soy sauce, water, sugar, ginger, garlic, and red pepper flakes.
-Let simmer for 7-10 minutes, until it reduces just a little.
+Let simmer for 7-10 minutes, until it is ¼ reduced.
 Take off heat and set aside.

-- In a medium sized bowl, cover the beef slices in salt, pepper and cornstarch.
+- In a medium sized bowl, toss the beef slices in salt, pepper and cornstarch.

-- In a large skillet, heat vegetable oil over medium-high heat and place steak pieces in one layer in batches.
-Cook for 2 minutes on one side then another minute on the other, the beef should have a crispy crust on each piece.
-Scoop each batch up onto a plate lined with paper towels to absorb excess oil.
+- In a large skillet, wok, or saute pan, heat vegetable oil over medium-high heat and place steak pieces in one layer in batches.
+Cook for 2 minutes on one side then another minute on the other, the beef should have a brown crispy crust on each piece.
+Using an Asian spider, scoop each batch up onto a plate lined with paper towels to absorb excess oil.

-- After each batch is through, discard the excess oil from the pan.
-Add soy sauce mixture and beef into the pan and let the sauce reduce for 2-3 minutes (or more, you want it to thicken and reduce as a glaze but don't let it completely evaporate and burn) over medium/medium low heat.
+- After all batches are done, discard the excess oil from the pan.
+Add soy sauce mixture and beef into the large pan and let the sauce reduce for 5-7 minutes (or more, you want it to thicken and reduce as a glaze but don't let it completely evaporate and burn) over medium/medium low heat, stirring occasionally.

 - Toss in sesame seeds and green onion slices then serve immediately with white rice.

 As an Amazon Associate and member of other affiliate programs, I earn a small commission for my referral at no extra cost to you.
 Thank you for supporting Sweet Tea and Thyme!

 Amount Per Serving: Calories: 190Total Fat: 13gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 3mgSodium: 151mgCarbohydrates: 15gFiber: 2gSugar: 1gProtein: 4g